• Skip to primary navigation

 • Check if the oven door fits squarely and securely and opens and closes smoothly.

-• Check if there is no corrosion on the door, the door hinges, or the oven interior.
+• Check if there is no corrosion on the door, hinges, or the oven interior.

 • Plug the power terminal and see if the LED glows.
 And test if the oven is getting power supply.
 Also, test the current received and maximum allowed.